hivemq/hivemq4-docker-images/README.md

 If you would like to use TCP as transport type instead, you can set the `HIVEMQ_CLUSTER_TRANSPORT_TYPE` environment variable to `TCP`.

 **Note:** We generally recommend using TCP for the cluster transport, as it makes HiveMQ less susceptible to network splits under high network load.

+## Building a custom Docker image

+See [our documentation](https://www.hivemq.com/docs/hivemq/4.3/user-guide/docker.html#custom) for more information on how to build custom HiveMQ images.

 # Contributing
 If you want to contribute to HiveMQ 4 Docker Images, see the [contribution guidelines](CONTRIBUTING.md).